nikolasburk/graphql-chat/README.md

 graphcool init
 ```

-> Notice that this command also creates the `.graphcoolrc` file you can use to configure your [environments](https://docs-next.graph.cool/reference/basics/project-configuration-opheidaix3#environments).
+> **Note:** This command also creates the `.graphcoolrc` file you can use to configure your [environments](https://docs-next.graph.cool/reference/basics/project-configuration-opheidaix3#environments).

 ### 3. Connect your App